SuperbTUM/real-time-ReID-tracking/README.md

 ## Dependency

 The code was developed with PyTorch and Numpy.
 Please download and install the latest stable version with CUDA 11.
 All codes are tested with one single GPU.
+If you wish to accelerate training, [apex](https://github.com/NVIDIA/apex) should be a great option.
+It can save training time as well as reduce memory cost.
+If you wish to accelerate inference, you can refer to TorchScript or TensorRT.
+A major reference is [this](https://developer.nvidia.com/blog/accelerating-inference-up-to-6x-faster-in-pytorch-with-torch-tensorrt/).